Practical Guide to Packaging Design and Choose the Best Packaging for a ProductLuke Smith

 Making use of cardboard boxes is the best alternative to the typical wooden or metal containers since it is a recyclable product, it does not offer any problem at the export level, it optimizes the cost of transport and storage given its low weight and the little space it occupies in the store.

 The possibility of customizing the packaging makes it a differentiator concerning the competition.
 Moreover, these boxes are easily customizable.
-They can be given any desired colour, design, and printing as per the consumer demand.
+They can give any desired color, design, and printing per consumer demand.

 The double stapling line in some of our containers offers greater security against its breakage.
 The internal headspace (headspace) must be calculated since this could encourage the collapse or deformation of the box due to atmospheric pressure changes.

 The temperature of the Product and Isothermal Boxes

 It is essential to know the product’s temperature to pack.
 Since sometimes this is a limitation in the design and material to be choose.
 Not all materials withstand high temperatures.

 Sometimes, the boxes’ enclosed products require extra care as the outside temperature can damage them.
 This is where the manufacturers use isothermal boxes to ensure maximum protection.
 The insulated boxes and packaging to maintain the cold chain are booming, especially since food and pharmaceutical products.
 Keeping a product at a controlled temperature has quickly become a requirement that packaging must meet.
 That is why it represents the family that has grown the most in recent months in our catalog.
 The range is getting wider and, therefore, we consider that having an orientation on what solution each one needs is necessary.
 Welcome to our presentation of isothermal boxes and packaging.